-Charged with creating something at the intersection of art and architecture, entrants in this design competition created paintings, panels and sculptures, but one individual thought even further beyond the canvass box and concrete forms.
+Charged with creating something at the intersection of art and architecture, entrants in the “Art and Architecture” design competition created paintings, panels and sculptures, but one individual thought even further beyond the canvass box and concrete forms.
+His concept is one seriously weird house – essentially a block of soil embedded with living quarters, cut from the earth and elevated into the sky with cranes.

 There is far more fantasy than reality to this design – it is not meant to work in the physical world on any particular level, and could not be constructed as such.
 The ‘house’ portion exists in limbo between the various elements, and shifts from one drawing or rendering to the next.